 After three more unsuccessful days I decided to quit; the weather had turned wet, which made an added incentive.
 So on Sunday, August 2nd, a ten mile march brought us to Sopor.
 A green level land greeted us as we left the hills, and the way led along dykes frequented by numerous kingfishers.
 The town, on the Jhelum below Srinagar, is a jumble of tumble-down wooden houses and open green spaces, and there is a wooden bridge over the river.
-It was all rather public for a women and children.
+It was all rather public for a camp site.
+I searched in vain for privacy and had to make do with a compound partially enclosed by a ruined wall next to the police station, through which ran a path, the thoroughfare for men, women and children.
 Having arrived there at midday it was about 8.30, raining, and had gotten myself into bed, after having at last shaven off my curly black beard, when who should appear but the head policeman.
 "You have no right to be camping here on government land."
 I told him that, had there been any real objection to my presence there, he could so easily have told me earlier in the day, and that he could find me through the Game Preservation Department if he really wanted to, and "Go away"- because it was all to obvious all he wanted was some palm oil.